Jeremy Goss: Club career

 Goss attended Pent Valley Secondary School in Folkestone and represented Kent Schools at football.
 He also played for England Schools at under-18 level.
 He was a member of Norwich City's FA Youth Cup winning team in 1983.
 Of his early years at the club, he speaks of having to do the traditional apprentice roles, including getting the sandwiches for the senior players' lunch, adding that, "...if you got it wrong, you got a bollocking.."

 Goss, nicknamed "Gossa", a reference to Paul Gascoigne, was mostly a squad or bench player up until the 1990–91 season where he became more regular in the starting lineup.
 His vastly improving form earned him a callup to the Welsh international team, and the start of the Premier League coincided with Goss's and Norwich's most productive period in the top flight in 1992–93.
 His stunning volleyed goal against Leeds United at Elland Road in the opening month of the 1993–94 season was voted "Goal of the month" on Match of the Day, and to this day he describes it as technically the best goal he ever scored.
 Goss scored six league goals during Norwich's first European season.

 Goss scored spectacularly, most notably in Norwich City's away win over Bayern Munich in the UEFA Cup in 1993, the first time that an English side had ever beaten Bayern at their home ground; now frequently cited as Norwich's most famous win and goal and he scored again in the 1–1 return leg which put Norwich through to the next round.
 "There's no doubt Bayern assumed it would be easy."

 He also has the distinction of scoring the last goal in front of the terraced Spion Kop at Anfield.
 He was awarded a testimonial during the 1993–94 season, which fittingly became his most successful season with the club.

 Goss remained a regular until Norwich were relegated from the Premiership in the 1994–95 season.
-Upon Martin O'Neill's appointment as Norwich manager in 1995–96, Goss was initially was dropped into the reserves as the new manager was looking to trim the "Premier League" wage bill.
+Upon Martin O'Neill's appointment as Norwich manager in 1995–96, Goss was initially dropped into the reserves as the new manager was looking to trim the "Premier League" wage bill.
 He was later recalled and scored a spectacular goal on his return against Derby County.

 All told, Goss made 188 league appearances for Norwich, scoring 14 goals.
 After leaving Norwich in 1996, Goss had spells at Heart of Midlothian and Colchester United before signing for local non-league side King's Lynn.
 Goss retired from playing in 1999, and then worked for Norwich City as a community ambassador until January 2010, when the post was terminated; Goss declined an alternative role in the club's Football in the Community team.